 Leadership in Energy & Environmental Design (LEED) is a rating system that is recognized as the international mark of excellence for green building in 150 countries.

-Green Building Education, Training, Courses, Workshops & Events in Canada:
+Education, Training, Courses, and Workshops in Canada:

 Green Building Jobs:

 EnergyRates.ca: Canadian Business and Residential Energy Rate Comparison

 Ecovillages listed on EcoProperty Canada – eco-houses/homes, buildings, property, real estate for sale or rent in Canada